 How To Store Homemade peppermint Marshmallows

-To make your marshmallows last extra long, just place them in a sealed gallon sized freezer bag and store in the freezer to pull out as you need them!
+To make your marshmallows last extra long, just place them in a sealed gallon sized freezer bag and store in the freezer to pull out as you need them throughout hot cocoa season.

 Why are my homemade marshmallows turning out sticky?